top of page

 Grade: 7, 8, 9 (placement test required)

 Using Elementary Algebra by Harold Jacobs, students will cover topics such as operations, square roots, graphing, linear, simultaneous and quadratic equations with plenty of practice.
-This is a dialect approach where illustrations and manipulatives as well as real life critical thinking problems help students understand why formulas work and how to apply them.
+This is a dialect approach where illustrations as real life critical thinking problems help students understand why formulas work and how to apply them.

 Grade: 7, 8